top of page

 The Gospel according to Matthew records a sobering warning from Jesus:

-“I never knew you; depart from me.”
-(Matthew 7:23)
+“I never knew you.
+Away from me.”
+(Matthew 7:23, NIV)

 These warnings aren’t aimed at careless people.